-The main hub of the Makerspace, this room houses the dust-free crafts, soldering, laser cutter, computers, and 3D printers.
+The main hub of the Makerspace, this room houses the dust-free crafts, soldering, laser cutters, computers, and 3D printers.

-The second table set (by the laser cutter) currently has no ethernet and relies on extension leads, but are usually quieter and often more productive to work at!
-The convention is that messy or smelly activities, eg spray painting or dust-free wood finishing, takes place on the second set.
-A lightweight spray booth is under construction, pending extraction integration, for now we have a few boxes and fakir's beds.
+The Craftwork area (by Palletron) currently has no Ethernet and relies on extension leads, but is usually quieter and often more productive to work at!
+The convention is that messy or smelly activities, eg spray painting or dust-free wood finishing, takes place here, away from the electronics.
+A lightweight spray booth is under construction, pending extraction integration, for now we have a few cardboard boxes and fakir's beds.
 Dusty craft is banished to the Workshop.

 The soldering stations along the wall are equipped with all the essential equipment you'd expect for the activity, and usually anything else you might need is either on the tool rack at the end or in a box nearby.
 If you want to learn the fine art of soldering, we have a decent tutorial.
 Towards the door the soldering stations metamorphose into raspberry pi stations, and one of the PCs (Left) is currently set up here.